-3 On the Association controls in the Association area, click Latch Events.
+On the Association controls in the Association area, click Latch Events.
 View the latch events listed in the Association area.
 Observe to which latch group an event belongs.
+Compare the event in one latch group to an event in a different latch group to observe how much time each wait

-Compare the event in one latch group to an event in a different latch group to observe how much time each wait event spent in the SQL Server.
+4 Drill down on a latch event entity and observe its performance over time.

-- 4 Drill down on a latch event entity and observe its performance over time. - 5 You can continue your analysis by viewing the hit ratio in the Memory (Buffer Pools) view.
+5 You can continue your analysis by viewing the hit ratio in the Memory (Buffer Pools) view.
 If the hit ratio is below 99% consider adding RAM to the SQL Server.
 If the hit ratio exceeds 99%, consider improving the speed of your I/O system.